Fliplet/fliplet-cli/docs/Data-integration-service.md

 ### Releases changelog

+#### 1.7.1 (October 9th, 2019)

+- Support for "replace" mode to delete data source entries on Fliplet servers when they were not found in the local dataset.

 #### 1.7.0 (September 23rd, 2019)

 - Support for uploading (syncing) files to Fliplet servers on "push" operations.